Bedding (animals): Types of bedding

 Hay is composed of grasses that have been cut and then dried.
 Although hay is most commonly used for food, it also can be used for the purpose of animal bedding.
 This may result in an insufficient diet for the animal if it begins eating its bedding.
-In addition, old hay may give off the dust that could result in respiratory problems.
+In addition, old hay may give off dust that could result in respiratory problems.
 A disadvantage of using hay is that it is one of the more expensive beddings.
 It is quite absorbent but once it is soiled, it begins to decompose quickly producing an unpleasant odor.
 Because of the moisture, hay will mold quickly and could result in a bacterial infection.

 Wood chips are a mixture of bark, sawdust, and post peelings.
 Agriculturalists use wood chips as cost-efficient bedding.
 While its cost may be desirable, woodchips provide minimal comfort and absorbency.
 Wood chips generate mold and mildew, because of their highly damp environment.
 This causes bacterial growth and potential infection if not changed often.
 Wood chips are also known to stain the coat of animals from bedding in moist chips.

-Sawdust must be kiln-dried to ensure cleanliness and absorbability.
-Sawdust ensures quick and easy cleaning, because of the soiled or wet material begins to clump together.
+Sawdust must be kiln-dried to ensure cleanliness and absorbency.
+Sawdust ensures quick and easy cleaning, because the soiled or wet material begins to clump together.
 Although the cleanup is easier, sawdust is known to create a lot of health problems such as respiratory, urinary tract, mastitis, and skin disorders.

 Sand is ideal when looking at microbial growth.
 Sand is the most comfortable bedding because of its natural ability to form to the animal's curvature.
 However, large sand particles can cause abrasions and bruise on an animal.
-Another downfall is sand is not very absorbent and causes a difficult clean up of soiled materials.
+Sand is not very absorbent and makes soiled material difficult to clean up.

 Waterbeds are used as an alternative to dried manure, sawdust, shells, or sand as bedding for dairy cattle, which produce less milk when they stand too long.